-Adventures on the Ruby Princess
+Cruising the Eastern Caribbean on the Ruby Princess

-Cruising Entertainment Options
+The Ship’s Entertainment Options

-Entertainment is always top notch on Princess cruises and for us trivia buffs, we loved the fact that our daily agenda included three to four trivias per day.
-The favorite trivia topics: Who Sang That? and Guess the Face.
-Dave, one of the cruise directors, was by far the most entertaining staff member that I have encountered in well over twenty cruises.
+Entertainment is always top-notch with Princess Cruises.
+For us trivia buffs, we loved the fact that our daily agenda included 3 to 4 trivia activities per day.
+Our favorite trivia topics were Who Sang That and Guess the Face.
+Dave, a cruise director, was by far the most entertaining staff member that I’d ever encountered in well over twenty cruises.
 He kept the energy level high, and the laughs coming.

-The only production show we saw on this cruise was “Once Upon A Dream”.
-The show was cram packed with busy routines and featured two amazing specialty dancers doing the tango and Paso Doble.
-Nighttime entertainment on the Ruby included soft music in the Explorer’s Lounge or disco and dance music at Skywalkers.
+The only live production shows that we saw during this cruise was “Once Upon A Dream”.
+The show was packed with busy routines and featured two amazing dancers doing the tango and Paso Doble.
+Nighttime entertainment on the Ruby Princess included soft music in the Explorer’s Lounge or disco and dance music at Skywalkers.

 Dining on the Ruby Princess